Sharafat (1974 film)

-Sharafat is a 1974 Pakistani Urdu film produced By Sheikh Abdul Shakoor & Sheikh Abdul Wahid ,directed by Nazar-ul-Islam and written by Bashir Niaz.
-The lead cast included Nadeem, Shabnum, and Qavi.
+Sharafat is a 1974 Pakistani Urdu film produced By Sheikh Abdul Wahid & Sheikh Abdul Shakoor ,directed by Nazar-ul-Islam and written by Bashir Niaz.
+Under the supervision of "Teenie Productions" ۔The lead cast included Nadeem, Shabnum, and Qavi.
 The music of the film was composed by Robin Ghosh and one of the playback tracks, "Teray Bheegay Badan Ki Khushboo Se" became an all-time hit.
 Sharafat received 4 Nigar Awards in various categories of filmmaking.

 Synopsis

 A poor woman dies because her only son is unable to provide her with the treatment she needs to survive.
 The son turns into a white-shirt thief and later falls in love with a fallen girl.